Redefining blended learning in the workplace

 Short bursts of learning have also been shown to be more effective at boosting engagement and retention.
 Research shows that the brain can only take on a limited “cognitive load” or mental effort.
 Our brains can only handle so much new information at once.
-This is why shorter videos can maximize learner engagement and small chunks of “microlearning” can be so effective.
+This is why shorter videos can maximize learner engagement, and small chunks of “microlearning” can be so effective.
 It's also the foundation of Culture Amp's Skills Coach tool, which uses conversational micro-learning to teach managers and employees key skills for success in today's workplace.

 At Casper, Director of L&D Nathan Knight focuses on behavior-based design (what employees need to know) rather than more traditional delivery-based design (everything employees could know).
 Nathan says, “It ends up being a fairly simple equation: less content that is more practical and engaging equals higher knowledge retention.”
-See Designing Behavior-Driven Learning at Casper.

 2. Curation is the new creation

 With the speed and breadth of change that’s transforming the workplace (like advances in Artificial Intelligence, coding languages, and other technology), it’s no longer realistic for L&D teams to create content on every subject their employees need to learn about.
-This is why external content curation plays a critical role in modern blended learning experiences.
+This is why external content curation is critical in modern blended learning experiences.
 L&D teams are now turning to external online content created by subject matter experts to supplement learning.
 This also reflects the modern learner’s preferences.
 According to Jane Hart’s Modern Workplace Learning 2019 survey, 76% of employees learn from videos, articles, and other online resources.

 LG Electronics launched the ART of learning program that blends classroom learning (Attend a class), books (Read a book), and online learning (Take a course).
-LG’s talent management team curated ART of Learning packages that recommended instructor-led classes (conferences, lunch and learns), digital books, and online courses on Udemy for Business personalized for each functional role such as marketing, finance, supply chain management, etc. Paul Fiolek, Head of Talent Management at LG Electronics, explains, “Our talent management team is small and we rely on Udemy for Business’ algorithm-based personalized course recommendations to help curate their ART of Learning packages.”
+LG’s talent management team curated ART of Learning packages that recommended instructor-led classes (conferences, lunch and learns), digital books, and online courses on Udemy for Business personalized for each functional role, such as marketing, finance, supply chain management, etc. Paul Fiolek, Head of Talent Management at LG Electronics, explains, “Our talent management team is small, and we rely on Udemy for Business’ algorithm-based personalized course recommendations to help curate their ART of Learning packages.”